oliverc1623/Mice-Detector/README.md

 7. [Instantiating the Mice](#instantiating-the-mice)

-## Getting Started
+## Description

 Welcome to Mice-Detector.
 The goal of this project is to allow mice to enter and exit testing chambers without human help.
 The mice will travel through a tube with 2 RFid sensors on each end.
 The mice will also have a RFid chip implemented in their head so they can be read.
+In this README is will outline and explain major chunks of code in the main script.

 ### Prerequisites